 Distance: 130 km Driving time: 2.5 hours (more with stops) Base: Ohrid (stay 2 nights)

-The direct route from Mavrovo to Ohrid runs southwest through Debar (a predominantly Albanian town, worth a brief stop) and then south through Struga at the northern end of Lake Ohrid before reaching Ohrid city.
+The direct route from Mavrovo to Ohrid runs southwest through Debar — a predominantly Albanian town with a different cultural atmosphere from Skopje; the old bazaar and Debar Mosque are worth 30 minutes.
+Continue south through Struga at the northern end of Lake Ohrid, where the Black Drin River exits the lake; stop for coffee and a walk along the river mouth before the final stretch to Ohrid city.

 Day 4: Ohrid — Lake Day and Beaches